-- 1. In the course of your employment as a [profession] by [Employer] (XYZ) you were provided with access to a computer at [place of work] belonging to XYZ. - 2.
-Between [dates], contrary to XYZ's Internet Access Policy, you used that computer to: - A. search for the terms of a sexual nature identified in Schedule 1; - B. access websites containing pornographic material; - C. download pornographic images from such websites and store them in the files on the computer identified in Schedule 2. - 3.
-Each of the matters set out in paragraphs 2A, B and C constitutes misconduct. - 4.
+- 1. In the course of your employment as a [profession] by [Employer] (XYZ) you were provided with access to the service user records system of XYZ. - 2.
+On or around [date], without any proper purpose for doing so, you: - (1) searched that system for the records of Service User A; - (2) accessed the records of Service User A on that system; and - (3) made copies of those records and sent them by email to your personal email address. - 3.
+Each of the matters set out in paragraphs 2(1), (2) and (3) constitutes misconduct. - 4.
 By reason of that misconduct, your fitness to practise is impaired.